aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/daemon-terminattr.md

       # Subscribe to dynamic device configuration from CloudVision (TerminAttr default is false).
       cvconfig: <bool>

-      # Value in minutes before the device will revert to ZTP mode.(Five minutes is the recommended interval, -cv_loss_timeout=5m.)
+      # Timeout in minutes before the device will revert to ZTP mode.
+      # The recommended timeout is five minutes.
       cvlosstimeout: <int>
     ```